California sheriff’s deputy shot dead, ride-along injured in 'active shooter incident,' officials say

 A police officer could be seen in a video from FOX40 standing with his weapon drawn along a roadway near where the shooting took place.
 The incident remains under investigation by police.

-"We ask that you please remain out of this area," police said.
+"We ask that you please remain out of this area," authorities said.
 "Residents, we ask that you remain vigilant and call 911 for any suspicious activity."

 CLICK HERE FOR THE FOX NEWS APP

-Ishmael is described as a four-year veteran with the El Dorado County Sheriff’s office who previously worked for Placerville Police Department.
+Ishmael is described as a four-year veteran with the El Dorado County Sheriff’s office who previously worked for the Placerville Police Department.

 "Our thoughts and prayers are with his family and friends," police said.

+A video posted by the department to Facebook showed the procession for the deputy on an area roadway.

 Working in law enforcement is one of the most dangerous jobs in America.
-As of mid-September, 81 officers have died in the line of duty this year, with causes running the gamut from vehicular accidents and medical emergencies to homicides, according to data from the Officer Down Memorial Page.
+As of mid-September, 81 officers had died in the line of duty this year, with causes running the gamut from vehicular accidents and medical emergencies to homicides, according to data from the Officer Down Memorial Page.

 Fox News' Greg Norman contributed to this report.